-It is recommended that a budget of \$65,871 be approved for the CDBG Administration program.
+On June 5, 2018, City Council approved a budget of \$65,871 for the CDBG Administration program.
 This represents a decrease of \$22,943 (-25.8%) from the FY 2018 Adopted Budget.

 The budget covers staff time and benefits to administer the CDBG grants and is determined by a percentage of total CDBG funding.
 The decrease is mainly due to the fact that the HUD CDBG entitlements change each year, and 20% of the total CDBG entitlement and program income can be used for administration expenses.